matt-martinez/bookshelf-app/README.md

 ## Heroku Link: https://the-bookcase.herokuapp.com/#/

 ## Project Summary
-The bookcase is a MEAN stack app that allows users to easily keep track of their books.
+The Bookcase is a MEAN stack app that allows users to easily keep track of their books.
 This app consists of two models: a user model and a book model.
 Users can sign up for an account and enter the various books that they have read, are in the process of reading, wish to get rid of, etc. Once a user adds the book, it is then sorted under the appropriate category.
 A user can easily edit and delete their book, and even move books to different columns/categories via the edit form.

 ## User Stories
 As a user, I want to be able to: